Debt cap: calculating the exemption of financing income amounts: election under section 331ZA

 An election can be withdrawn by the relevant reporting body with effect for the period of account specified in the withdrawal.
 A withdrawal must be made in writing within 12 months of the end of the period of account for which the withdrawal is made.

-The effect of the election is that the de minimis for the net financing deduction and net financing income no longer applies and the figures are not treated as nil under sections 329 (5) and 330 (5).
+The effect of the election is that the de minimis amount for the net financing deduction and net financing income no longer applies and the figures are not treated as nil under sections 329 (5) and 330 (5).
 Instead the net financing deductions and net financing income amounts are included in the group’s debt cap computation.
+In the absence of an election, there is a risk that leaving financing income amounts that fall short of the de minimis amount out of account in computing the worldwide group’s tested income amounts could cause a net disallowance, even in purely domestic groups where there are no financing expense amounts due to members of the worldwide group that are not UK group companies.